thejtf/box/src/site/notes/Tiger Wiki.md

 ## 🗒️ Zettelkästen method

 Zettelkästen is a note-taking method based on a box of small paper cards as the core.
 It was proposed by German sociologist Niklas Luhmann.
 The core of this method is to classify and find the notes by dividing them into different types and organizing the learned knowledge into small modules.
-This article will introduce the specific practice of the Zettelkästen method.